The Library's databases allow you to search for articles that analyse or critique topics.

 Many databases allow you to limit your search to specific types of journals.
 If appropriate, look for the term academic journal or scholarly journal and limit your search to those types of journals only.

 The Library subscribes to many databases.
 Some are multidisciplinary and others are subject specific.
 Below is a list of more general databases.
 If your topic is subject specific, search both the databases that specialize in that particular subject as well as the more general databases.
-The Library's homepage offers a link to databases listed by subject.
+The Library's homepage offers a link to databases listed by this subject here.